marios-code-path/demo-chat/README.md

 # The modules, What are these modules?

-Each module should eventually get it's own README.md, for now here are brief descriptions of each.
+Each module should eventually get its own README.md, for now here are brief descriptions of each.

 ## chat-core